-Using top-bottom approach detailed 3D data is generated for the entire Body in White (BIW) in following 2 ways.
+This includes Automotive 3D Scanning and Reverse Engineering.
+By using top-bottom approach detailed 3D data is generated for the entire Body in White (BIW) in following 2 ways.

 Scan Body in White BIW → Generate rough surface → Disassemble Parts → Scan All parts→ Generate rough surface data for all components→ Assemble all components.

 Non-Parametric rough surface data of Body in White (BIW) Assembly, DIW assembly and all components in.iges/.stp/.prt/.Catpart format.
 Vehicle co-ordinate system will be different for all the parts and assembly CAD files.